Jim Tressel: NCAA violations and resignation

 Tressel resigned as Ohio State's head football coach on May 30, 2011.
 Three days earlier, Sports Illustrated reported that it had found evidence that the memorabilia-for-tattoos scandal dated back to at least the 2002 national championship season, and as many as 28 players were involved.
 Early on the morning of Memorial Day, Gee and Smith called Tressel back from his vacation in Colorado and asked for his resignation.
 The Columbus Dispatch reported that Gee had appointed a special committee to examine the scandal's impact on the school.
 It also reported that Ohio State had been looking to cut ties with Tressel for several weeks.
 Tressel said in a statement released by the university, "After meeting with university officials, we agreed that it is in the best interest of Ohio State that I resign as head football coach.
 The appreciation that Ellen and I have for the Buckeye Nation is immeasurable."
-Luke Fickell, previously co-defensive coordinator and assistant head coach, served as head coach for the 2011 football season.
+Luke Fickell, previously co-defensive coordinator and assistant head coach, was head coach for the 2011 football season.

 Tressel left Ohio State as the third-winningest coach in school history, behind Woody Hayes and John Cooper.
 However, on July 8, 2011, Ohio State vacated all of its wins from the 2010 season and placed the football program on two years' probation.

-On December 20, 2011 the NCAA placed Ohio State on an additional one year's probation and banned it from postseason play in 2012 for numerous major violations under Tressel's watch.
+On December 20, 2011, the NCAA placed Ohio State on an additional one year's probation and banned it from postseason play in 2012 for numerous major violations under Tressel's watch.
 It also imposed a five-year show-cause penalty on Tressel, which means any NCAA member that wants to hire him would have to "show cause" for why it shouldn't be sanctioned for hiring him, and could face severe penalties if he commits any further violations during that time.
 The order stood until December 19, 2016; given past precedent, this likely had the effect of blackballing Tressel from the coaching ranks until the 2017 season.
 Had Tressel coached during this period, he would have been suspended for the first five games of the regular season, plus any conference championship game or bowl game.